 The majority of issues on the Connect can be resolved by a full reset.
-To perform a full reset, hold the pairing button "A" located on the right side of the unit for approximately 6 seconds.
+To perform a full reset, press and hold the button marked "A" located on the right side of the unit until the blue light stops flashing, which takes approximately 6 seconds.
 Previously paired devices will be cleared from memory and you will have to re-pair any devices you wish to use with the Connect.

 For answers to other frequently asked questions, please see below:

 |Issue:||Connect will not power on; Green power light doesn't turn on or turns on and then off|